Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 - Processing techniques and mold design

-- Foam techniques for soft tissues
+- Foaming techniques for soft tissues

-- Layered structure and combinations of hardnesses
+- Layered construction and combinations of hardnesses

 - Fillers for imaging phantoms